Dropping Individual Courses

 • Students who are full-time (enrolled in 12 hours, at least) and withdraw from a number of courses that lowers the semester total below 12 will no longer be considered full-time.
 For example, if a student is registered for 12 credit hours and then withdraws from one 3-credit-hour course, they will no longer be designated as full-time.

-• If there is an alleged academic integrity violation pending, the student may not drop the course.
+• If there is an alleged academic integrity violation pending, the student may not drop or withdraw from the course.
 The status of the alleged violation is defined as "pending" when an incident has been submitted to the Office of Student Integrity and has generated an electronic "suspected academic misconduct" notice that has been sent to the student.
-If the student is found responsible for any prohibited academic conduct, they will not be allow to drop the course.
+If the student is found responsible for any prohibited academic conduct, they will not be allowed to drop or withdraw from the course.

-• If the student is found responsible for any prohibited academic conduct in a class, they will also not be allow to withdraw from the term.
+• If the student is found responsible for any prohibited academic conduct in a class, they will also not be allowed to withdraw from the term.

 • After any transaction in the registration system, students must hit "submit" to ensure that the change is made in the database.
 Students should the review their schedules again, as indicated below, to make sure they are correct.